DurandBastien/Search-Engine-LATimes/README.md

   - nltk
   - gensim

-We provide ready to use configuration files (inverted file..) here : FEX TO ZIP.
-Unzip the folder in Globals/ so you get three subfolders in Globals/.
+We provide ready to use configuration files (inverted file..) here : https://fex.insa-lyon.fr/get?k=rx0QON6MxKBHMnvyk8F.
+Unzip the folder in Globals/ so you get four subfolders in Globals/ and the word embedding model.
-Each subfolders contains :
+Each subfolder contains :
   - an inverted file
   - a vocabulary file
-  - optionally : a model for word embedding

 If you don't save those files, you will have to tell the framework to construct them but it takes time.